lolo859/vodka-dev/docs/vodka-codebase.md

 ### kernel

-The `kernel` internal librairy allow for the direct usage of syscalls.
+The `kernel` internal library allow for the direct usage of syscalls.
 It contain the following functions:

 - [print](#print)
 - [add](#add)